rubyworks/dotruby/README.md

     import :Rake, :from=>'qed'

-If a particule profile or environment is needed, these can specified as options.
+If a particular profile or environment is needed, these can specified as options.

     import :RSpec, :from=>'rspec', :profile=>'simplecov'